 We understand the best ways to liquidate a business, and we hope that this guide sets this out clearly, providing guidance to company directors when their business looks to be heading into liquidation.

 Liquidation is the option your company faces if you have cash flow problems on a regular basis and creditors are threatening to take enforcement action against the company and there is no prospect of selling the business or part of the business.
-In this instance, you could face either Compulsory Liquidation or Creditors’ Voluntary Liquidation.
+In this instance, you could face liquidating your limited company and setting it up for closure.